ngs-docs/2015-nov-adv-rna/simplification-using-salmon.rst

 Using Salmon Quantification to Reduce Transcriptome Complexity
 ==============================================================

+..
+TODO:

+   Plot aggregate TPM
+   then, choose a cutoff
+   then, redo full quantification.

 In many assemblies - especially de novo assemblies, done without a reference genome - there are many transcripts that don't have significant expression levels.
 This can interfere with quantification and annotation.